RirikoAI/RirikoBot/README.md

 **🎵AI Powered Music bot:**
 Try asking it to play a random anime music or suggesting you a Nightcore music.
 Something like `.Hey can you play me an anime music?`

+**🖼️Stable Diffusion:**
+What you imagine can be a reality.
+Ririko can create art based on your imagination.
+Try it out by issuing this command `/imagine` and follow the instructions.

 ### 🎥2.
 Twitch Stream Notifier
 Do you want to get notified when your favourite streamer is live on Twitch?
 Take a look at Ririko Twitch Stream Notifier by issuing this command `!info twitch`